 Apparently even Mr. Trump's atheism, according to one evangelical respondent to the Quinnipiac poll, isn't a problem for Trump.
 The respondent, who described himself as a "born again evangelical," wrote, "Trump says what's on his mind, unlike those career liberal apologists for towelheads, like Obama, who want to impose Sharia law on America."

-Ben Carson, reeling from the results of the most recent Quinnipiac poll, has announced that every Thursday he meets with his New Age Guru, Deepak Chopra, to discuss campaign strategy over smoothies made from the embryonic stem cells of surplus embryos from local fertility clinics.
+Ron DeSantis, eyeing a presidential run in 2024, has announced that every Thursday he meets with his New Age Guru, Deepak Chopra, to discuss campaign strategy over smoothies made from the embryonic stem cells of surplus embryos from local fertility clinics.